SultanAhmad7560/LibraLinks/README.md

 # LibraLinks
-A whatsapp chat bot that provides you with pdf of books you want To install all necessary dependencies follow the links https://wwebjs.dev/guide/#installation
+A whatsapp chat bot that provides you with pdf of books you want To install all necessary dependencies follow the links \n https://wwebjs.dev/guide/#installation
 If the client is not displaying "client is ready" Follow these steps
       It seems there is a problem with WhatsApp, in your node_modules folder, search